 Historic buildings are a great way to explore the past of any city, and Houston is no exception.
 From the art deco glory of City Hall to the groundbreaking modernism of the Menil Collection, the city contains many structures people can visit to trace the evolution of American architecture.
-As Houston celebrates the 175th anniversary of its founding this year, we take a look at some of the buildings that have shaped this metropolis through the decades.
+Take a look at some of the buildings that have shaped this metropolis through the decades.
 Go ahead, take the tour!

 Long before oil dominated Houston's economy, cotton was king.
 Architect Eugene Heiner designed a building in 1884 that would serve as the home of the newly formed Houston Cotton Exchange.
 The classic revival design with Victorian masonry, ornamental stonework, arches and sandstone molding still stands today, though the exchange is long gone.
 202 Travis.

 Constructed more than a hundred years ago when the county had just 150,000 residents, the 1910 Harris County Courthouse in Downtown has been painstakingly renovated, a $65 million project that restored the building to its previous grandeur.
 The elegant, two-story courtrooms have been restored with their ornate finishings and wherever possible original elements, such as the mosaic tile floor, have been brought back.
 Stairs that led to the main entrances on the second floor were rebuilt along with balconies overlooking the courtrooms.
 Topping off the inside rotunda is a new stained glass skylight.
 301 Fannin.